meed-limited/Planet-Giant_Webapp/README.md

 <br></br>

 <div align="center">

-# A BIG THANKS TO MORALIS, CRONOS AND THEIR RESPECTIVE TEAMS !!!
+### A BIG THANKS TO MORALIS, CRONOS AND THEIR RESPECTIVE TEAMS !!!

-### ⭐️ Don't forget to leave a star if you like it! ⭐️
+### ⭐️ ...and don't forget to leave a star if you like it! ⭐️

 </div>